-The following are frequently asked questions (and their answers) regarding spousal support.
+The following are answers to frequently asked questions about spousal support.

-Q: Where's the legal authority for determining alimony eligibility and amounts?
+Q: Who has the legal authority to determine alimony eligibility and amounts?

-A: Alimony is determined at the state level, based on state spousal support laws and procedures, and typically decided as part of the larger divorce proceedings.
-While guidelines vary slightly, they generally consider whether one party has a financial need for support and whether the other spouse has the ability to pay.
+A: Alimony is determined at the state level, based on state spousal support laws.
+Alimony is typically decided as part of a separation or divorce proceeding.
+In general, judges consider whether one spouse has a financial need and whether the other spouse has the ability to pay.

 Q: How do family courts determine eligibility for alimony?